ceramicnetwork/js-ceramic/docs-dev/UPGRADING.md

-# Upgrade a Ceramic Node
+# Upgrade a Ceramic Node - Example

-This document is a quick reference for minor version upgrades only, of a running ceramic node running in daemon mode with the package installed globally.
+In general, upgrading a ceramic node involves installing a newer `@ceramicnetwork/cli` package.
+The exact steps to follow will depend on how you have configured your ceramic server.

+For example, if you are using systemd and have installed the package globally, you would follow these steps:

 1) ssh into the server running the ceramic daemon